The published output of the Royal Observatory falls into six categories:

 Following the merger with the Cape Observatory in 1959, Woolley decided that their publications should also be merged into the RGO series of Bulletins and Annals, but without changing the system of numeration or pagination.
 To reflect this, the word Greenwich was dropped from the titles, the Bulletins from number 21 onwards, becoming known as the Royal Observatory Bulletins.
 The original title was restored in 1976 for bulletins number 182 onwards, following the transfer of the Cape Observatory to the Combined South African Observatories (now known as the South African Astronomical Observatory).
 By virtue of their timing, none of the annals were ever published under the title Royal Greenwich Observatory Annals.
 But although those of the RGO were all published under the title Royal Observatory Annals, the name change was never actually applied to those of the Cape.
 These were published as they always had been since 1898, under the title Annals of the Cape Observatory.

 Although the bulletins were numbered sequentially, each one was originally assigned to one of five different series (A-E).
 Within any one series, the bulletins are divided into volumes with the page numbering continuing sequentially from one bulletin to the next – the page numbers being prefixed by the series letter.
-This practice ceased in 1969, when the bulletins were amalgamated into a single series, commencing with Bulletin number 154.

 The fives series of bulletins were: